zaatdev/site-contents/content-creator-marketing.md

 We are relatively a new digital agency/firm, our main service is developing apps and automations solutions.

-We ran 100% remotely, the current team members are distributed in Jerusalem, Gaza, Istanbul and Hebron.
+We are running 100% remotely, the current team members are distributed in Jerusalem, Gaza, Istanbul and Hebron.

 Learn more about us by visiting zaat's [homepage](https://zaat.dev).

 ### :heavy_check_mark: **Must Have | Daily Tasks**
-1. Very good knowledge of English, especially writing.[English]
+1. Very good knowledge of English, especially Written English.[English]
-1. Ability to create engaging content for social media and site’s blog.[Content Creation]
+1. Ability to create engaging content for social media and site’s blogs.[Content Creation]
 1. Have experience of managing social account/s with +20K followers, either a personal account or on behalf of an organization.
 [Content Creation]
 1. Able to write a clear plan strategy aimed at boosting engagement in social media accounts.
 [Content Creation]
 1. Able to write a clear strategy for attracting international clients.
 [Marketing]